miguel-osuna/Quotes-API/README.md

 # Quotes-API

 ## :book: Description
-RESTful API that server the most famous quotes from all time.
+RESTful API that serves the most famous quotes from all time.
 Built with Flask-RESTful.

 ### :dart: Features
 - RESTful API created with Flask-RESTful